css-materials/course-site/content/notes/dataviz/grammar-of-graphics/index.md

 library(palmerpenguins)
 ```

-Google defines a **grammar** as "the whole system and structure of a language or of languages in general, usually taken as consisting of syntax and morphology (including inflections) and sometimes also phonology and semantics".[^google] Others consider a grammar to be "the fundamental principles or rules of an art or science".[^hadley] Applied to visualizations, a **grammar of graphics** is a grammar used to describe and create a wide range of statistical graphics.[^wilkinson]
+A **grammar** can be generally defined as the structure of a language, usually consisting of syntax and morphology, sometimes also phonology and semantics".
+Applied to visualizations, a **grammar of graphics** is a grammar used to describe and create a wide range of statistical graphics.[^wilkinson]

 [`ggplot2`](https://cran.r-project.org/web/packages/ggplot2/index.html), is one of the most widely used graphics packages for R. It implements the **layered grammar of graphics** approach: all graphics in ggplot2 are built using a coherent system for describing and building graphs.